Microsoft PIX is designed to be used as a performance tuning and debugging tool for game developers.

 Developers will find the ability to tune their DirectX 12 games, keeping them relevant in the ever-competitive pc game development arena.

 You can also install and use multiple versions of Microsoft PIX side-by-side.
-To retain a previous version while installing a newer one, uncheck the replace any previously installed versions box in the installer.
+To retain a previous version while installing a newer one, uncheck any previously installed versions box in the installer.

 Microsoft PIX on Windows provides five primary modes of operation: